Vyral/base-template/_posts/2018-06-07-a-ring™-doorbell-alone-is-not-enough-to-keep-your-home-secure.md

 ---
 layout: post
-title: A Ring Doorbell Alone is Not Enough to Keep Your Home Secure
+title: A Ring™ Doorbell Alone is Not Enough to Keep Your Home Secure
 date: 2018-06-07 00:00:00
 tags:
   - Real Estate
-  - Security
+  - Home Security
 excerpt: >-
   Do you have a Ring doorbell?
 You should know that the video from the system is not usable in a court of law in the State of Colorado.